idawettergren/GenomeAnalysis/README.md

 ## Methods
 To assemble the provided PacBio reads Canu will be used.
 For quality control of provided Illumina reads FastQC will be used, after which Trimmomatic will be used to trim the reads if necessary.
 The Illumina reads will then be aligned with the PacBio assembly using BWA and can then be used to improve the assembly using Pilon.

-To find where in the assembly potential genes are BRAKER will be used to perform a structural annotation and to find potential functions of the genes eggNOGmapper will be used to perform a functional annotation.
+To find where in the assembly potential genes are BRAKER will be used to perform a structural annotation, and to find potential functions of the genes eggNOGmapper will be used to perform a functional annotation.

-The RNA read will be mapped using STAR and then Htseq and Deseq2 will be used to determine up- and down regulation of the genes.
+Finally Htseq and Deseq2 will be used to determine up- and down regulation of the genes.

 ## Timeline
 In order to be on track the genome assembly should be done on April 18th, the annotation on May 2nd and the RNA mapping on May 9th.
 The timeline from the student manual have been moved up slightly here so that each deadline is on a Sunday, which allows for work on the weekends, should it be needed.